6 reasons we should stop asking for CVs

 Posted by Chris Platts on 16 February 2021

 Culturally, we like to point out outdated things.
-We highlight them as being passé, archaic, and sometimes offensive, but when it comes to work, that’s not always the case.
+We highlight them as being passé, archaic, and sometimes offensive, but that’s not always the case when it comes to work.

-Here are 6 compelling reasons why moving away from CVs will improve your hiring process, but first here’s a quick history of how the CV came into existence.
+Here are 6 compelling reasons why moving away from CVs will improve your hiring process.
+First, here’s a quick history of the CV.

 The history of CVs

 There’s plenty written about the history of the CV dating back to Leonardo da Vinci, but they took off in the 1960’s.
-They became normal practice in the 1980’s after the fax machine made bulk job applications a possibility.
-But, like many outdated practices from 40 years ago, they’ve remarkably survived and are still used by the majority of businesses as the primary measure for candidate suitability.
+They became normal in the 1980s after the fax machine made bulk job applications possible.
+But, like many outdated practices from 40 years ago, they’ve remarkably survived and are still used by most businesses as the primary measure of candidate suitability.

-Here are six reasons why you should consider banning CVs from your hiring process.
+Here are six reasons to consider banning CVs from your hiring process.

 1. They contain non-job-relevant information